Posts

 Indonesia West Sumatra Trip.
 Day 4-5: Padang - Kuala Lumpur

-The final day coming so soon.
-We made our way back to Padang and spent one nights before catching early inbound flight on the next day.
-I just combines these two days into single post.
-Half-way backed to Padang, we stopped at Padang Panjang for Sate Mak Syukur lunch.
-Sate available in the morning, which is not norm in Malaysia.
-The gravy was bit different and tasted more spicy than our sambal kacang.
+The final day is coming so soon.
+We returned to Padang, where we spent one night before catching an early inbound flight the next day.
+I just combined these two days into a single post.
+Halfway back to Padang, we stopped at Padang Panjang for Sate Mak Syukur lunch.
+Satay is available in the morning, which is not the norm in Malaysia.
+The gravy was a bit different and tasted spicier than our sambal kacang.
 An hour apart, we stopped for lunch at Rumah Makan Lamun Ombak.
-We decided to tour the city of Padang before late checked-in to Rocky Plaza Hotel.
+We decided to tour the city of Padang before checking in late to the Rocky Plaza Hotel.
+The restaurant was packed with patronage Me with the driver-cum-tour guide We found the nasi himpit to be the best option available.
+Theme-park located at sub-urban area We were still filled with food, but still had space for lunch.
+Our favorite is definitely the sambal ijo.
+We briefly stopped at still under construction state mosque The mosque will be named as Masjid Raya Sumatera Barat The Siti Nurbaya bridge connecting Nip...

 Indonesia West Sumatra Trip.
 Day 3: Bukittinggi

-This post gonna be short since more than half of the day allocated to visit Buya Hamka's Birthplace Museum, the prominent Muslim scholar in Malay archipelago.
-Located about 36 km to the west of the city center, we passing through 44 hairpin corners heading to Lake Maninjau.
-Known as Lekok 44 by local, offers stunning view of the lake.
-We stopped for coffee at one of small shop.
-The sharp corners ended once we entered Maninjau small town by the lake.
+This post is going to be short since more than half of the day was allocated to visiting Buya Hamka's Birthplace Museum, the prominent Muslim scholar in the Malay Archipelago.
+Located about 36 km to the west of the city center, we passed through 44 hairpin corners heading to Lake Maninjau.
+Known as Lekok 44 by locals, it offers a stunning view of the lake.
+We stopped for coffee at one of the small shops.
+The sharp corners ended once we entered Maninjau, a small town by the lake.
 Buya Hamka's museum was about 15 minutes from the town.
+Sarapan dulu...
+Making a living in the early morning I am enjoying the view... ... splendid!!
+Stopped for teh tarik One of the Lekok 44.. nope, I didn't count The root place of Minangkabau Lake Maninjau as the background We were given a briefing by one of Buya Hamka's descendants.
+Things used by the late were displayed in this house; among the things that caught our attention were a typewriter and his books.
+He was a prominent Muslim schol...

 Indonesia West Sumatra Trip.
 Day 2: Bukittinggi

-On the Friday morning, Mr Sindep picked up us to continue with a full day tour, circling the Mount Marapi.
-We stopped in several small cities such as Bulakan, Batusangkar and Padang Panjang.
-The main highlight for today, I guessed would be the Kiniko Coffee in Tabek Patah.
+On the Friday morning, Mr. Sindep picked us up to continue with a full-day tour, circling Mount Marapi.
+We stopped in several small cities such as Bulakan, Batusangkar, and Padang Panjang.
+The main highlight for today, I guessed, would be the Kiniko Coffee in Tabek Patah.
 So, let's begin...
-Our first stopped was Sulaman Hj Rosma shop, located in Kampung Baso.
-It's merely a training center for those who want to learn clothing embroidery.
-You can buy their product at a bit higher tag and fine quality products is assured.
+Our first stop was Sulaman Hj Rosma's shop, located in Kampung Baso.
+It's merely a training center for those who are keen to learn clothing embroidery.
+You can purchase their products at a slightly higher price, and the quality is guaranteed to be fine.
+We made several stopped in our circular route A small shop selling their products Students concentrating on the sewing during class Small pond in the relaxing area Hj Rosma, a retiree of school teacher We were offers with a stunning views over the greenery mountains.
+The view simply majestic, heading to our next stop, Kopi Kiniko (kiniko coffee).
+The views while having coffee even more awesome!
+Drinks that offer in this shop were of cours...